 Grow your social following organically as much as possible.
 Cross-promote your accounts; invite your Instagram followers to follow your Facebook page.
 Use hashtags.
 Promote local events or businesses and tag them in your posts; they may return the favor.

 While a picture says a thousand words, a video says more.
 People who are interested in booking your hotel might want to watch a video of what they will be experiencing while staying there.
 Give them a glimpse into the guest experience they could have if they stayed at your hotel.
 Take them on a walkthrough tour of your hotel.
 If there is an event going on, create a live video to share, but remember to keep video quality in mind.

 Don’t Forget About Real-Time Marketing

 The hotel industry can take advantage of marketing in real-time, as guests often show up on time and have scheduled in advance.
 This gives hotels the unique opportunity to prime interested parties through social media, search engines, and then upsell or personalize the experience for each guest in person.

 Chatbots allow you to have a virtual assistant 24/7, answering questions, and helping guests on your website.
 It can help nurture leads, allowing a real sales associate to step in and close the sale.

 Personalize Your Marketing

 Marketing professionals will personalize email campaigns for their subscribers to increase click-through rates.
 This doesn’t only mean using the subscriber’s first name in the email.
-It can involve a personalized subject line, different images based on subscriber preferences, and even alter sections of content in the email based on criteria you’ve set.
+It can involve a personalized subject line or different images based on subscriber preferences.
+It can even alter sections of content in the email based on criteria you’ve set.

 You can also personalize your marketing efforts through retargeting people who have abandoned their booking before completing the process.
 Send a personalized email that encourages them to continue their booking.